PaperReviewww/Semlog/README.md

 1.pip install pytorch_pretrained_bert

-2.download data, and put the models into file "SaveFile&Output/modelsave/" (We are still looking for ways to upload large files)
+2.download data, and put the models into file "SaveFile&Output/modelsave/" (Now, avialiable model (updated): BGL,Proxifier...
+Model Parameters before update: We are still looking for ways to upload large files)

 3.Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.